Wednesday, February 11, 2009

 Maria Elena Holly, who watches over his legacy, says Buddy had big plans: He wanted to do albums with Ray Charles and Mahalia Jackson; he wanted to try film music; he wanted to do music publishing.

+"He was a multitasker in every way," she said.
 Monday, he and the others will simply be remembered at the ballroom where it's always February 2, 1959, and they're putting on another great show.

 "When I come to these things, I don't think about [that] this is the last time I talked to him was from here.
 I think, I'm meeting the fans who have kept his memory alive," said Maria Elena Holly, who admits to getting "a little bit teary" when she hears "True Love Ways."